 All We Are Saying, David Sheff

-An early acoustic version of the song, recorded at George Harrison's home in Esher, Surrey in May 1968 found Lennon reworking the words and chords of this section, at one point simply singing Ono's name.
+An early acoustic version of ‘Happiness Is A Warm Gun’ was recorded at George Harrison‘s home in Esher, Surrey in May 1968.
+It found Lennon reworking the words and chords of that section, at one point simply singing Ono’s name.

 The final part introduces the title phrase over the conventional doo-wop chord sequence (I-vi-IV-V) and a number of changes between 2/4, 3/4 and 4/4 time signatures.
 The song’s complexity led to The Beatles spending 15 hours and recording 95 takes before being satisfied.

 In the studio